folivermm/starter-restaurant-reservation/README.md

 ### Editing a Reservation

-After creating a reservation, users can edit or delete it if needed.
+After creating a reservation, users can edit it if needed.
 The edit button on the reservation item in the dashboard allows users to make changes.

 ![Edit reservation](images.readme/image-2.png)
 ![After clicking edit](images.readme/image-3.png)